MustafaKhan670093/Public-Notes/Beautiful Soup.md

 ### Process

-Follow this tutorial: https://www.youtube.com/watch?v=87Gx3U0BDlo.
-An alternative tutorial that has been helpful is this: https://www.youtube.com/watch?v=ng2o98k983k.
 Below are the main lines of code that need to be understood.

 1. **Imports**